gridonic/swisscom-easypay/README.md

 $checkoutPageItem
-    ->setTitle('A title displayed on the checkout page') ->setDescription('A description displayed on the checkout page') ->setPaymentInfo('Some payment information, visible on the invoice') ->setAmount('99.90')
+    ->setTitle('A title displayed on the checkout page') ->setDescription('A description displayed on the checkout page') ->setPaymentInfo('Some payment information, visible on the invoice of the customer') ->setAmount('99.90')
     ->setSuccessUrl('https://myshop.com/return')
     ->setErrorUrl('https://myshop.com/return')